389ds/389ds.github.io/docs/389ds/design/ansible-ds389-module.md

 The processing for a given host extracted from the hostsvars list

-- walk the variables and check if they matches the wanted variable. i
+- walk the variables and check if they match the wanted variable. i

 - if that is the case: